Aantrreksh/sql-query/sqlref/sql_reference.md

 |6     |4711   |-300      |1000   |
 |7     |4711   |100       |1100   |
 |9     |4711   |-400      |700    |
-{: caption="Table 29.
-Query result for example: total balance of each account at the time of each transaction." caption-side="bottom"}
+{: caption="Query result for example: total balance of each account at the time of each transaction." caption-side="bottom"}

 ### More topics - window function
 {: #more-topics-window-function}